genesiscardozo/genesiscardozo/README.md

 ### Hello there! ✨
 I'm a Visual Designer and aspiring front-end developer based in Buenos Aires, Argentina.
-I'm working as a Remote Creative Designer and collaborating closely with the marketing, sales, and production departments to craft high-quality visual design solutions.
+I'm working as a Digital Designer crafting high-quality visual design solutions.
 Alongside this, I'm pursuing a degree in Computer Engineering.

 Feel free to explore my [Design Portfolio](https://genesiscardozo.com/)

 Contact me at genesiscardozos@gmail.com.
-I am actively seeking full-time remote positions and am available for inquiries!
+I am actively seeking small front-end development projects to collaborate on!✨
 ___

 #### LANGUAGES AND TOOLS: